-Around since the age of the Ancient Greeks, terracotta tiles have always been a popular roofing choice for European homes.
+Since the age of the Ancient Greeks, terracotta tiles have been a popular roofing choice for European homes.
 Today, it is still one of the most common choices for Australian homes.

 - Extremely durable against weather events, highly energy efficient and environmentally friendly.